moltenform/shinerainsevenlib/docs/source/editing_this_project.rst

     code .
     (now vscode will have the correct context and path.)
-    (when you open a .py file, an icon saying something like "3.13" will appear in the lower right of vscode, click that icon and confirm that you are in the context of the virtual environment.)
+    (when you open a .py file, an icon saying something like "3.12.3" or "3.13.1" will appear in the lower right of vscode, click that icon and confirm that you are in the context of the virtual environment.)
-    (you can now go to Run and Debug to run tests.)
+    (you can go to the Run tab to run tests. breakpoints work.)
-    (you can now hit ctrl+shift+b and run a task like linting.)
+    (you can hit ctrl+shift+b and run a task like linting.)

 Features of this project include,